 All About Kathryn Evans

 Kathryn has been an actor, a waitress, a grocer’s assistant, a tomato picker, a celery cutter and a newspaper deliverer – she’s even scrubbed the decks of the Mary Rose (that’s not even a lie).
-Now she combines being an author with being a mum, running a strawberry farm, volunteering as finance co-ordinator for SCBWI, occasionally performing belly dance and fencing competitively.
+Now she combines being an author with being a mum, running a strawberry farm, volunteering as co regional-advisor for for SCBWI, occasionally performing belly dance and fencing competitively.
 What she’s best at though, is not giving up.

-Finally published by Usborne after fifteen years of trying, Kathryn’s debut novel More of Me has been nominated for the 2017 Carnegie Medal and won the 2016 Edinburgh International Book Festival First Book Award – the first YA novel ever to do so.
-She has a firm following of young readers and has been shortlisted for The Wirral Paperback of the year, The Amazing Book Award, the Portsmouth Book Award , The Oxon Book Award and the Redbridge Teen Book Award.
+Finally published by Usborne after fifteen years of trying, Kathryn’s debut novel More of Me was nominated for the 2017 Carnegie Medal, won the SCBWI Crystal Kite Award for UK and Ireland 2017 and the 2016 Edinburgh International Book Festival First Book Award – the first YA novel ever to do so.
+She has a firm following of young readers, has been shortlisted for multiple regional awards and More of Me has been sold to territories world wide – including Poland, the USA, Germany, Korea, Russia, Hungary and Turkey.

 Kathryn’s School Visits